rzhou1999/woosticker/README.md

 I am currently releasing woosticker through [GitHub releases](https://github.com/rzhou1999/woosticker/releases) only-- I'd like to get to a point where I'm happy with the UI before I release to play store/fdroid.
 As such, you will likely get an installation warning when downloading and installing, which you will need to dismiss in order to use woosticker.
 You can also build the project manually to generate an .apk as well.

+Note that this is primarily a personal project, and the feature set will largely be determined by my own needs.
+I am happy to hear feedback (submit an Issue!) about the user experience and use-cases, but please understand if I cannot accomodate feature requests.
+If you feel strongly about a specific issue, please feel free to fork this project!

 ## Planned to-dos:

 * [x] ~~Move file transfer to separate thread~~